This Pride and Prejudice book summary illustrates all the valuable lessons learned by the Bennet sisters.

 “If you were to give me forty such men, I never could be as happy as you.
 Till I have your disposition, your goodness, I never can have your happiness.”

-Jane ends up marrying the man she loves and digging Lydia, who ends as the wife of an indebted man, out of all their debts.
+Jane ends up marrying the man she loves and digging Lydia, the youngest as well as silliest sister who ends up as the wife of an indebted man, out of all their debts.